analyticbastard/statistical-independence-financial-forecasting/README.md

 > The future of BTC price is independent of the past

+# Consequences

+This has practical implications on the validity of technical analysis of financial markets or any other attempt of forecasting

 # Modules

 - Load data: download crypto asset prices